-However, turning off traction control comes with risks, as you are taking away a safety net.
-If your car control is not up to standard, it could lead to a serious accident.
-Many professional racing series have banned traction control in order to make the cars more difficult to drive.
+But turning off traction control comes with risks, as you are basically taking away a safety feature of the car.
+If you don’t have good enough car control, it could lead to a serious accident.
+Below, we discuss the benefits of turning off traction control in more detail.

 What Is Traction Control?

-Traction control is a computer system which is installed in cars to prevent the loss of traction on the driven wheels (front wheel drive or rear wheel drive).
-Traction control activates when you push down on the throttle and one of the wheels starts to lose grip or slip.
+Traction control is a computer system that is installed in cars to prevent the loss of traction on the driven wheels, whether that’s on the front, rear, or both.
+Traction control activates when you push down on the throttle and one of the wheels starts to lose grip.

-Once the wheel starts to slip, the traction control system will cut the power to that wheel or in some more extreme cases apply the brakes to that specific wheel in order to slow it down and regain its grip to the road.
+Once the wheel starts to slip, the traction control system will cut the power to that wheel or apply the brakes to that specific wheel in order to slow it down and allow it to regain its grip to the road.

 This is why it is difficult to drift or to do burnouts with traction control activated.
-Turning the traction control off will allow you to control the amount of power that is sent to the driven wheels through your throttle application.
-So, if you go full throttle, the wheels will spin up and the result will be a burnout with a cloud of smoke behind you.
+Turning traction control off will allow you to fully control the amount of power that is sent to the driven wheels through your throttle application.
+So, if you go full throttle, the wheels will spin up and the result will be a burnout with a cloud of smoke behind you!

-However, with traction control activated, applying full throttle will force the car to accelerate at the fastest rate allowed by the computer system that is controlling the wheel spin.
+However, with traction control activated, applying full throttle will force the car to accelerate at the fastest rate allowed by the computer system that is controlling the wheelspin.
 This is not always the fastest possible acceleration, but it does prevent excessive wheelspin and potentially dangerous situations in everyday driving.

 How Does Driving Without Traction Control Make You Faster?

 When you turn your traction control off, you are essentially allowing yourself to fully control the power output of the car.
-This of course is much more difficult to do, but that’s what makes the best drivers so skillful.
+This of course is much more difficult to do, but that’s what makes the best drivers so skilful.
 They are able to put down as much power as the driving wheels allow them to without spinning them up – something that’s very hard to do without practice.

-Being precise with your right foot allows you to maximise the use of the amount of grip on the circuit and get the fastest possible acceleration out of the corner.
+Being precise with your right foot allows you to maximize the amount of grip on the circuit and get the fastest possible acceleration out of the corner.
 It requires a lot more skill and concentration, but if you can get it right, it will make you much faster.
 This is similar to why many racers won’t use ABS, as this system limits how much control they have over their braking, rather than their acceleration.

 Turning the traction control off can also help you to counteract understeer in slower corners, which could help you to shave a few more tenths off your lap times.
-This is also a technique which requires some skill and practice though.
+However, this is also a technique which requires some skill and practice.

 How Do I Learn To Drive Without Traction Control?